Detroit Electric SP.01: History

-The company ceased to make any further announcements after September 2017
+Detroit Electric received a $1.8 billion Chinese investment in 2017 with the goal of finally producing the SP.01.
+The company ceased to make any further announcements after September 2017.
+In 2019, Aston-Martin disclosed that a $25 million payment from Detroit Electric for tooling and design consultation had not been made, with little prospects of recovering it.
+By this point Detroit Electric was reported to be a Chinese company.

+In November 2021, Lebanese start-up EV Electra announced that it had acquired a majority stake in Detroit Electric.
+The $500 million investment would reportedly enable the company to expand its presence across Europe and Asia, with the aim of producing several new cars in the coming years.

 Detroit Electric SP.01

 The Detroit Electric SP.01 two-seat all-electric roadster is Detroit Electric's first product and sales were originally scheduled to begin in the United States in August 2013 at a price starting at US$135,000.
 Production was delayed because, as of August 2013, the company had not been able to secure an agreement for a manufacturing facility.
-The SP.01, like the Tesla Roadster, will be built on a Lotus Elise aluminum chassis with carbon fiber body, and production will be limited to 999 units.
+The SP.01, like the Tesla Roadster, was to be built on a Lotus Elise aluminum chassis with carbon fiber body, and production was to be limited to 999 units.
 The SP.01 prototypes are being assembled in Europe.
 The commercial version was to have been built at a factory in Wayne County, Michigan, but Detroit Electric announced it would initially be built in the Netherlands.
 In June 2014 Detroit Electric announced that the SP.01 would be built in Royal Leamington Spa, England, with their Netherlands facility handling the sales and marketing side of the operation.